 - They will help your children walk with their feet close together and legs straight.

 - They will prevent your children from running with their legs swinging out.

 - They will prevent your children from tripping and falling down often.

 In-Toeing – How Worried Should You Be?

-However, if your baby’s in-toeing persists after six months, or if it is hard and difficult to straighten out the feet and legs, you should get a professional evaluation immediately!
+Some studies show that infants who are pigeon-toed in early years might outgrow the condition without any necessary treatment.
+However, if your child’s in-toeing persists after six months, or if it is hard and difficult to straighten out the feet and legs, you should get a professional evaluation immediately.

-This usually leads to a recommendation of good supportive shoes and maybe an orthotic to help straighten your kids’ feet and legs!
+This usually leads to a recommendation of good supportive shoes and maybe an orthotic to help straighten your kids’ feet and legs.

 Your child’s pediatrician may have prescribed treatments such as physiotherapy.
-Here are some examples of exercises that can help children who are pigeon-toed!
+Here are some examples of exercises that can help children who are pigeon-toed: